 Cafe Monico Interiors

-I’ve never noticed this restaurant before and I don’t know why because it is very large.
-It’s right next to the Queens Theatre so is ideal for anyone going to see a show in the area.
+I’ve never noticed this restaurant before, and I don’t know why because it is substantial.
+It’s right next to the Queens Theatre, so is ideal for anyone going to see a show in the area.
 In through the door and you’ll be greeted by someone friendly on the front desk.
-The restaurant is split over two floors, the open kitchen is downstairs and so is the central bar.
+The restaurant is split over two floors, and the open kitchen is downstairs and so is the central bar.
 Around the outside is the seating with the best tables being right up against the open glass doors onto the street.

-The upstairs floor is a mezzanine so you can see the bar below and an amazing chandelier which is pretty spectacular.
-It’s three meters of vintage glass and brass which was sourced from an antiques store in Amsterdam so I’m told.
-The décor is very much a brasserie style with comfortable green banquettes and leather studded dining chairs.
+The upstairs floor is a mezzanine so you can see the bar below and a fantastic chandelier which is pretty spectacular.
+It’s three meters of vintage glass and brass which was sourced from an antique store in Amsterdam, so I’m told.
+The décor is very much a brasserie-style with comfortable green banquettes and leather studded dining chairs.
 The walls are panelled with dark aged oak.
 The flooring upstairs is a beautiful parquet wood which is made from reclaimed timber and downstairs it is tiled.
-With tables dressed in crisp white table cloths and a little brush down of crumbs when you’ve made a mess, this is a great place to enjoy a leisurely meal with friends, family or business colleagues.
-I also want to say that the service was exceptional, our waiter was friendly and helped me move the plates of food to take photographs.
+With tables dressed in crisp white table cloths and a little brush down of crumbs when you’ve made a mess, it’s grown-up dining experience.
+I also want to say that the service was exceptional; our waiter was friendly and helped me move the plates of food to take photographs.

 Cafe Monico Information

-The restaurant was started in 1877 by two brothers close by.
+The restaurant was started in 1877 by two brothers.
 When their first premises were demolished to create Shaftesbury Avenue, they re-located to this prime spot.
 Later, their son’s ran the restaurant before it was acquired by Fortes and Co.
 Ltd in the fifties.
 Today it is owned by Soho House.

 Website: Cafe Monico